aws-samples/iceberg-streaming-examples/README.md

 ## IoT Scenarios

-Here we have different approaches and common formats.
+Here we have different approaches and comœmon formats.
 About the different scenarios the main idea is high throughput streaming
 ingestion:
 - Native Iceberg writing with deduplication via even-time watermarking.
 - Custom process writing with compaction via n-batches and deduplication via merge into.